nh0627/nh0627.github.io/_posts/2021-03-26-my-toy-project.md

 ![Screenshot](/assets/images/screenshot-mdk-v1.JPG)
 [Link to the website](https://my-dear-kukuclara.netlify.app/)

 I have a kind of minor hobby, which is collecting vintage-style PVC dolls (the communities and users were active around 2016-7 but getting smaller now😥).
 For me, it was pretty difficult to find information about collection unless I dig it up in the community forums by myself.
-So I thought it would be nice to have a sort of encyclopedia site, so I came up with this project.
+So I thought it would be nice to have a sort of wikipedia, so I came up with this project.

 ## Project Requirements
 First of all, in the first version, I decided to make features simply to search, filter, and sort the list of collections.